Skip to main content

 File: routes/web.php

-Step 8: Create Language Dropdown
+Step 7: Create Language Dropdown

-Add the language dropdown to your header.
+Add the language dropdown to your header with flag mapping defined in the view.

 File: resources/views/layouts/partials/header.blade.php

-{{-- Language Dropdown --}}
+{{-- Language Selector --}}

 <details class="tw-dw-dropdown tw-relative tw-inline-block tw-text-left">